Skip to Main Content

 Graduating GPA Requirement

-A Juris Doctor candidate must earn a cumulative grade point average of 2.6 or higher in the required certificate courses to be awarded the Environmental Law Certificate.
+A student must earn a cumulative grade point average of at least 2.6 in the required certificate courses to earn a Law and Government Certificate at graduation.

-A student earning a cumulative grade point average of 3.25 or higher in certificate courses will receive a Certificate in Environmental Law with honors.
+A student earning a cumulative grade point average of 3.25 or more in certificate courses will receive a certificate with honors.

 Certificate Learning Outcomes